taurus-org/taurus_pyqtgraph/CONTRIBUTING.md

 ## Notes:

-- These contribution guidelines are very similar but not identical to those for the [GithubFlow][] workflow.
-Basically, most of what the GitHubFlow recommends can be applied for taurus_pyqtgrph except that the role of the `master` branch in GithubFlow is done by `develop` in our case.
+- This workflow is slightly different to the one used for the main taurus repo, (which uses [gitflow][]), but the contribution guidelines are very similar.
+Basically, the role of the `develop` branch in the taurus repo is done by the `master` branch in this repo.

 - If the contributor wants to explicitly bring the attention of some specific person to the review process, [mentions][] can be used